 Anyone and everyone is welcome to read.
 The event is a celebration of the poetic culture of Carlisle and the wider ‘north’ – however you wish to define that.
 If you would like to read in the one of the open mic sections, then you can sign up at one of the ‘sign-up’ points during the day.
 Each open mic reader should read for no more than four minutes, so that we can fit in as much poetry as we can!
 If in doubt, one excellent poem is enough!
 Please do read from something that you are selling on the ‘pop-up’ bookshop, if you want to promote your own work!

 Anyone can put their books and pamphlets up for sale on the pop-up bookshop.
 Please drop off your books before 11 o’ clock on the Saturday morning at the Phil & Lit .
 All books should include a slip of paper inside that clearly states a price for that pamphlet or book in whole pounds, the full title of the publication and the name of the author/payee.
 The funds will all be centrally held by the pop-up bookshop staff.
-At the end of the Symposium, the cash will be divided and all the total proceeds of each pamphlet or book will go to the poet concerned.
+At the end of the Symposium, the cash will be sorted and all the total proceeds of each pamphlet or book will go to the poet concerned.
 Please be at the Phil & Lit at the end of the event to pick up your books and cash!
 The bookshop is staffed by volunteers, who are doing this for the love of culture and literature.